StarlaToR/StarlaToR/README.md

 ## Antoine Mordant

-I'm a student at ISART DIGITAL Paris in first year of Game Programming master.
+I am currently a first-year master's student in Game Programming at ISART DIGITAL Paris.

+Throughout my various projects, I have gained proficiency in multiple programming languages, with a particular focus on C++ and C#.

+My primary experience lies in developing projects using Unity, Unreal Engine 4, and Unreal Engine 5.
+Additionally, I have created custom game engines utilizing OpenGL and Vulkan.

-Feel free to
+Please feel free to explore my projects at your convenience.

 <!--